 Coral reef ecosystems may have similar conditions as other aquatic ecosystems underlying criteria for classification, but their life forms can exist in the symbiotic relationships needed between the ecosystem to sustain life.
 In all the warm oceans of the world, the coral reef offers a diverse choice of issues for life forms and plant life to deal with.

 In studies of the ecosystem, the predatory nature of some forms of life will mark the food chain of the particular area.
 Whales and dolphins exist.
 In this specific ecosystem, the food chain begins with the largest predatory mammals and fish and will continue down through the strata of life forms to the smallest poly and coral life.
 They make the top of the food chain with fish such as sharks and large predators like turtles and stingrays.

-Without the tides, the currents and the sand bars or rock reefs the plants could not exist.
-Without the movement of schools of fish, jelly fish, rays, eels and turtles, the levels of life would not remain in balance.
-The food chain in the coral reef ecosystem consists of smaller fish and crustaceans.
-It is the way that these creatures exist among the plant life and coral formations that make up the unique relationships in the coral reef ecosystem.
-Without plant life or plankton the larger species could not exist.
+Without the tides, the currents and the sandbars or rock reefs the plants could not exist.
+Without the movement of schools of fish, jellyfish, rays, eels, and turtles, the levels of life would not remain in balance.
+The food chain consists of smaller fish and crustaceans.
+It is the way that these creatures exist among the plant life and coral formations that make up the unique relationships in the coral reef.
+Without plant life or plankton, the larger species could not exist.

-Taking care of the coral reef ecosystem, will mean the survival of thousands of individual species.
-No coral reef ecosystem can exist without being impacted by what happens in other parts of the globe.
-The coral reef ecosystem is vital to the health of all life forms that live within it.
+Taking care of the reef will mean the survival of thousands of individual species.
+No coral reef system can exist without being impacted by what happens in other parts of the globe.
+This is vital to the health of all life forms that live within it.